felixsch/noneio/posts/2014-11-24-Howto:-Setup-mutt-(with-native-imap-+-msmpt-+-gpg-+-pass).md

 tags: Application Linux Mutt
 ---

-__If you ever tried to setup _mutt_ you might encounter problems with all the configuration stuff which is needed to setup _mutt_ properly.
+__If you ever tried to setup _mutt_?
+You might encountered problems with all the configuration stuff which is needed to setup _mutt_ properly.
 For a long time I've been searching a solution for viewing emails remotely.
 That's why I give mutt another chance, to prove its greatness.__

 ![](http://none.io/share/mutt.png)